-Lorene is an activist who speaks and writes on a range of topics including women in leadership, human rights, migrant workers, food security, and social media.
-She is also a director on the board of the Canadian Labour International Film Festival (CLiFF), and hosts screenings in BC.
+Lorene is an activist who speaks and writes about her passions, including human rights.
+She is a co-editor of the book, Honouring Our People: Breaking the Silence.
+She is also a director on the board of the Canadian Labour International Film Festival (CLiFF), and was part of the festival’s founding committee in 2009.

-Her education includes a BA (UBC) and she is a strong advocate of life-long learning.
+Her education includes a Bachelor’s degree from the University of British Columbia.
+She is a strong advocate of life-long learning.
 She was part of a multi-union design team that created a climate change workshop for union educators across Canada.

 On board since: September 2008